Originally written in June 2025. This is a more detailed version of a talk from around the same time.

 Now the assistant can read multiple files, understand some shape of the project, and run a few commands.

-You can say, “We need a new endpoint for this use case,” and it edits several files, writes some tests, maybe updates a client.
+You can say, “We need a new endpoint for this use case,” and it edits several files, writes some tests, and maybe updates a client.
 It feels like a junior engineer who has read the codebase once and is not afraid of bash.

 You still set direction.
 You still check the diff.